 Unfortunately for her, watchful eyes (‘disguised’ as yellow triangles) are everywhere, monitoring everyone at all times.
 Hiding from them is a bad idea, because… well, let’s just say tranquilizer darts are involved, along with a trip back to the last checkpoint.
-As such, your only option is to ensure constant supervision by not breaking line of sight with one of those fancy triangles.
-Feel free to try, see what happens.
-You won’t get far though.
+As such, your only option is to ensure constant supervision by not breaking the line of sight with one of those fancy triangles.
+Feel free to try, and see what happens.
+You won’t get far.

 While the first few levels are rather basic ‘reverse stealth puzzles’ with few moving parts, it’s not long before you’ll be dealing with conveyor belts and heavily carpeted areas.
 Bet ya Poppy never imagined running away would turn into such a complicated affair!
 Or maybe she did know, and decided to go for it anyway, fight the power and all that jazz?
 Who knows!

 What I do however know, is that not only is there a demo just waiting to be played, but the game is open source and its development is currently being crowdfunded.
 The deadline is March 12th, with about $29,000 to go.
 Time to prove that you have… Nothing To Hide!